Info on Careers in Baking and Pastry Arts

 My goal is to become a Pastry Chef / Executive Pastry Chef.
 Can your program help me or should I look at other baking and pastry schools or programs?

-Our goal at Dorsey Schools is to help students interested in the Baking and Pastry Arts field launch their professional career.
+Our goal at Dorsey College is to help students interested in the Baking and Pastry Arts field launch their professional career.
 The Baking and Pastry Arts field (as well as the larger Culinary field as a whole) places great value on experience, and generally speaking, it would be rare for any recent graduate of a Baking and Pastry Arts program to obtain a position as an Executive Pastry Chef or a Pastry Chef straight out of school.
 Our goal, however, is to provide our students with a solid foundation that will prepare them for entry-level opportunities in the field.

 What will be covered in the program?

-The Dorsey Schools Baking and Pastry Arts program offers instruction in both a traditional classroom setting as well as a hands-on environment by way of the kitchens at Dorsey Schools in addition to an externship that will take place during the final module of training.
+The Dorsey College Baking and Pastry Arts program offers instruction in both a traditional classroom setting as well as a hands-on environment by way of the kitchens at Dorsey College in addition to an externship that will take place during the final module of training.
 Students enrolled in the Baking and Pastry Arts program will be exposed to a variety of topics introducing them to the art and science of this specialized field including (but not limited to):

 - Measurements, conversions, Knife Skills, Bakeshop Mise en Place, Dessert Plate Composition, and Cooking Techniques.